Ultimate Forza Horizon 5 Drift Tune Guide

 Springs

-In general, keeping the front springs stock and reducing the rear spring stiffness will make your car more controllable when drifting.
+Keeping the front springs stock and reducing the rear spring stiffness will usually make your car more controllable when drifting.

 • Springs Front: Keep stock or increase a little